Vision-Action Policy 2025-2026

 One robot that grasps.

-From a deterministic baseline that barely reached the screwdriver, to a flow-matching policy with correlated noise that picks it up and places it in the box.
-Built on a $300 arm with one laptop GPU.
+I started with a deterministic baseline that barely reached the screwdriver.
+I ended with a flow matching policy that uses correlated noise to pick it up and place it in the box.
+I built all of it on a $300 arm with one laptop GPU.

 3